tdaron/JiraOdooTimesheetLink/README.md

 Exemple: DFA-DF2-P1,DFA-DF2-P1

+## USERS_WHITELIST
+This is the users whitelist, if this env var is set, your lambda'll refuse all requests for users that are not in this whitelist

+Format: email,email2,email3

+Exemple: alice@github.com,bob@github.com

 ## TEAMS_WEBHOOK_URL
 That is the incoming webhook url for live notifications in Microsoft Teams ( Success and Errors)